secretlint/webextension/README.md

 We want to found these exposed credentials.

-Security research use proxy software like [Burp Suite](https://portswigger.net/burp), but web developer use DevTools instead of it.
+Security researcher use proxy software like [Burp Suite](https://portswigger.net/burp), but web developer use DevTools instead of it.

 Secretlint WebExtension integrate to DevTools in Chrome/Firefox.
 Secretlint WebExtension help web developer to notice exposed credential.